Cv-Keep/cvkeep-docs/en/2 - Running Locally.md

 # with a dedicated server application
 npm run serve:ssr

-# serve the front end in production mode
+# serve the front end server locally
-# using a dedicated server application
+# using the .env.local. this is not to
+# be used on prod, its to simulate prod
+# locally
 npm run serve:prod

 # do a local build (need to run before serve:ssr)
+# ignoring the .env.production
 npm run build:local
 ```

-Obs: The serve:ssr, serve:prod and build:local are scripts related to deployment and SSR version of the code.
+Obs: The serve:ssr, serve:prod and build:local are scripts related to the Front End SSR.
 They will be discussed in the step 3 of the docs.

 # You are up and running